Abigail Breslin

 Abigail Breslin (born April 14, 1996) is an American actress.
 Following a string of film parts as a young child, she rose to prominence at age 10 after playing Olive Hoover in Little Miss Sunshine (2006), for which Breslin received a nomination for the Academy Award for Best Supporting Actress.
-She went on to establish herself as a mainstream actress with roles in films such as No Reservations (2007), Nim's Island (2008), Definitely, Maybe (2008), My Sister's Keeper, Zombieland (both 2009), Rango (2011), The Call, August: Osage County, Ender's Game (all 2013), Maggie (2015), and Stillwater (2021).
+She went on to establish herself as a mainstream actress with roles in films such as No Reservations (2007), Nim's Island (2008), Definitely, Maybe (2008), My Sister's Keeper, Zombieland (both 2009), Rango (2011), The Call, August: Osage County, Ender's Game (all 2013), Maggie (2015), Zombieland: Double Tap (2019) and Stillwater (2021).
 Breslin's other projects include the Fox series Scream Queens (2015–2016), where she portrayed Libby Putney, her first regular role on television.

 Early life

-Breslin is the daughter of Kim (née Walsh), a talent manager, and Michael Breslin, a telecommunications expert, computer programmer, and consultant.
-She has two older brothers, Ryan and Spencer, who are also actors.
-The Breslin siblings were raised in Lower East Side, New York in a "very close-knit" household; her father was of Jewish heritage.
+Breslin is the daughter of Michael Breslin, a telecommunications expert, computer programmer, and consultant.
+The Breslin siblings were raised in the Lower East Side neighborhood of the Manhattan borough in New York City in a "very close-knit" household.
+Her mother is of Irish ancestry, while her father was of mixed Jewish and Irish descent.

 Breslin is named after Abigail Adams, the first Second Lady of the United States and second First Lady of the United States.